 To talk to your teen about drugs:

 - Ask your teen's views.
 Avoid lectures.
 Instead, listen to your teen's opinions and questions about drugs.
-Assure your teen that he or she can be honest with you.
-Watch your teen's body language to see how he or she feels about the topic.
+Parents can assure teens that they can be honest and have a discussion without getting in trouble.

-- Discuss reasons not to abuse drugs.
+- Discuss reasons not to use drugs.
 Avoid scare tactics.
-Emphasize how drug use can affect things important to your teen — such as sports, driving, health and appearance.
+Emphasize how drug use can affect the things that are important to your teen.
+Some examples might be sports performance, driving, health or appearance.

 - Consider media messages.
-Some television programs, movies, websites or songs glamorize or trivialize drug use.
+Social media, television programs, movies and songs can make drug use seem normal or glamorous.
 Talk about what your teen sees and hears.

 - Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs.

 - Be ready to discuss your own drug use.
-Think how you'll respond if your teen asks about your own drug use.
+Think about how you'll respond if your teen asks about your own drug use, including alcohol.
 If you chose not to use drugs, explain why.
 If you did use drugs, share what the experience taught you.